komma-softhouse/filament-verifactu-docs/README.md

-  also be generated **signed or unsigned** for external inspection, an existing paper/PDF invoice can be transcribed by OCR into a standalone Facturae (amounts copied literally, never recomputed), and every delivered XML stays inspectable pretty-printed from the history.
+  also be generated **signed or unsigned** for external inspection, an existing paper/PDF invoice can be transcribed by OCR into a standalone Facturae (amounts copied literally, never recomputed), and every Facturae stays inspectable pretty-printed in the panel — the delivered signed XML from the history, or an unsigned build right from the invoice.
 It also offers OCR-assisted drafting from a photo via [Laravel AI](https://laravel.com/docs/13.x/ai-sdk) — the host picks any provider they already hold a key for, never locked to one.